 How to Propose a Session

-If the proposed session is approved, the Mary Jaharis Center will reimburse will reimburse a maximum of 5 session participants (presenters and session chair) up to $300 maximum for residents of Switzerland, up to $600 maximum for EU residents, and up to $1200 maximum for those coming from outside Europe.
-In order to receive funding, session organizers and co-organizers must participate in the panel as either a participant or the session chair.
+If the proposed session is approved, the Mary Jaharis Center will reimburse a maximum of 4 session participants (presenters and moderator) up to $800 maximum for European residents and up to $1400 maximum for those coming from outside Europe.
 Funding is through reimbursement only; advance funding cannot be provided.
 Eligible expenses include conference registration, transportation, and food and lodging.
 Receipts are required for reimbursement.
 For scholars participating remotely, the Mary Jaharis Center will reimburse participants for conference registration.

 Please contact Brandie Ratliff, Director, Mary Jaharis Center for Byzantine Art and Culture with any questions.